Sue...

 Boone...

-Boone joined us in December of 2009.
-He is an avid hunter of voles and mice and can be seen fervently digging in the fields often.
-He also has a fascination with birds and chases all raptors that deem to fly across our property.
-(He has never caught one.)
-The chickens are pleased with this arrangement.
+Boone joined us in December of 2009 and he was with us for almost 15 years as we developed the farm.
+He was a most loyal, deeply loved and incredibly special farm dog.
+He passed in June of 2024.
+He was an avid hunter of voles and mice and could be seen fervently digging in the fields often.
+He had a fascination with birds and chose to chase all raptors that deemed to fly across our property.
+(He never caught one.)
+The chickens were pleased with this arrangement.

-He has LOTS of energy and loves to play ball and chase sticks, although he doesn't give them back.
-He is quite fond of winter and prefers a snowy day to summer.
-He eats all his veggies, except for fennel.
-Red peppers are one of his favorites.
-He knows the word "compost."
+He had LOTS of energy and loved to play ball and chase sticks, although he wouldn't give them back easily.
+He was quite fond of winter and preferred a snowy day to summer.
+He ate all his veggies, except for fennel.
+Red peppers were one of his favorites.
+He knew the word "compost."

-He has LOTS of energy and loves to play ball and chase sticks, although he doesn't give them back.
-He is quite fond of winter and prefers a snowy day to summer.
-He eats all his veggies, except for fennel.
-Red peppers are one of his favorites.
-He knows the word "compost."
+He had LOTS of energy and loved to play ball and chase sticks, although he wouldn't give them back easily.
+He was quite fond of winter and preferred a snowy day to summer.
+He ate all his veggies, except for fennel.
+Red peppers were one of his favorites.
+He knew the word "compost."